heinc1010/BAMixChecker/docs/Issues.rst

 In our paper, we reported the running time of BAMixChecker which showed 5.3 min with 4 processes and 9.9 min with 1 process for WES.

-The same non-linear speed tendancy also showed for the targeted sequencing dataset.
+The same non-linear speed tendancy also showed in records for the targeted sequencing dataset.

 We believe the non-linear speed is due to CPU resource limitation in the tested environment.